 The service has an excellent mobile app crafted for quickly accessing any remote device.
 It’s more like you’re working on a cloud server where everything is put in one place to access and work.
 It also lets users copy and paste files on remote devices very easily.

 - Great for accessing files in Windows via Android and macOS via iOS.

 - Gesture feature available, and mobile app works in complete window mode.

 Apart from accessing files from the desktop via the mobile app, there are no other significant distinguishable features.

 6.)
 Chrome Remote Desktop

-Simple and accessible on most of the platforms as Windows, Linux, macOS, iOS and Android.
+Simple and accessible on most platforms as Windows, Linux, macOS, iOS, and Android.

 No other abilities are other than controlling remote devices.